Estate Settlement of Property

 If the property is in sole ownership of the deceased without mortgage, the legal representative could transfer the ownership according to the will or the Intestacy laws (if there is no will).
 Alternatively, the property could be sold and the proceeds be distributed amongst the beneficiaries.

 During the estate settlement of property process, the legal representative needs to be mindful that there will be property up-keeping costs involved.
-These include a property tax, property management & sinking fund, utility bills, insurance etc. These costs should be paid by the estate account.
+These include a property tax, property management and sinking fund, utility bills, insurance etc. These costs should be paid by the estate account.

 If you are a Muslim, you need to give serious thought to the sole ownership of your matrimonial property.
 Because upon your death, your legal representative would most likely sell the property and distribute the proceeds according to the Faraid (Muslim Intestacy Law).
 Your surviving spouse could end up without a home.